Executive Summary

 - Insider ownership:

-149,597 shares ($103M at current price) - Recent insider selling: sold 20,169 shares at $551.99 in Feb 2026 (concerning signal)
+149,597 shares ($133M at current price) - Sold 20,169 shares at $551.99 in Feb 2026 -- yellow flag but pre-NVIDIA deal

-- Performance-based equity: 276K shares in RSUs/PSUs (aligned with performance)
+- Performance-based equity: 276K shares in RSUs/PSUs

 Capital Allocation:

-- No dividend (appropriate for growth stage)
+- No dividend (appropriate for growth/investment phase)

-- Cloud Light acquisition ($750M in 2023) -- transformative, enabled vertical integration
+- Cloud Light acquisition ($750M, 2023) -- transformative vertical integration move

-- No buybacks -- not appropriate at current valuations
+- No buybacks (not appropriate at current valuations)

 Position Sizing